Every Spring, Mother Nature launches clouds of pollen that stir up misery ranging from sneezes…

 Today, her neck doesn’t hurt, the knob that felt like a hard-boiled egg sliced lengthwise has shrunk to the size of an M&M candy, and for the first time in years, she didn’t get sick in the Spring.
 On top of that, she’s no longer fighting the fatigue that’s been dogging her.

 I bet you’re wondering what I gave her.
-The term we use in herbal medicine to describe the action or healing property of her formula is lymphatic alternative.
-That’s fancy talk for plants that cleanse the lymphatic system – they clean out and dissolve stuck lymphatic fluid.
+The term we use in herbalism to describe the action or healing property of her formula is lymphatic alternative.
+That’s fancy talk for plants that cleanse the lymphatic system – they clean out and move stuck lymphatic fluid.

 Since the lymph system is a major player in immune health, it’s no surprise that giving some love to your lymph can keep you from getting sick as often.

 My sister’s nodule is more evidence that lymphatic cleansing can address all sorts of problems where fluids accumulate when they shouldn’t.
-I’m happy for my sister.
-She feels better than ever, she has reason to be optimistic about her thyroid, and she’s avoided surgery for the time being.
+My sister has reason to be optimistic about her thyroid, and she’s avoided surgery for the time being.

-And I’m happy for herbalism.
-Plant medicine is continually affirming what humans have known for thousands of years.
-Mother Nature has supplied many of the healing tools we need to survive and thrive.
+Herbalism is continually affirming what humans have known for thousands of years.
+Mother Nature has supplied the healing tools we need to survive and thrive.
 We just need to ask.
-What’s YOUR question for herbal medicine?
+What’s YOUR question for herbalism?